clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 In our case, we'll supply the following options:

-1. A `WithUri` call, to specify the URI of the SpacetimeDB host where our module is running.
+1. A `WithUri` call, to specify the URI of the SpacetimeDB host where our database is running.
 2. A `WithModuleName` call, to specify the name or `Identity` of our database.
 Make sure to pass the same name here as you supplied to `spacetime publish`.
 3. A `WithToken` call, to supply a token to authenticate with.
 4. An `OnConnect` callback, to run when the remote database acknowledges and accepts our connection.